AgrosupDijon-DSI/BreadcrumbBundle/README.md

 CnertaBreadcrumbBundle
 ======================

-The CnertaBreadcrumbBundle provide an easy way to create a breadcrumb with [KnpMenuBundle](https://github.com/KnpLabs/KnpMenuBundle) for Symfony2
+The CnertaBreadcrumbBundle provide an easy way to create a breadcrumb with [KnpMenuBundle](https://github.com/KnpLabs/KnpMenuBundle) for Symfony2.

+If you want to take a look, this Symfony2 app is my Sandbox, [DemoMenu](https://github.com/waldo2188/DemoMenu).

 [![SensioLabsInsight](https://insight.sensiolabs.com/projects/74030a1e-6b96-4eb0-b34e-cad8cf6b640c/big.png)](https://insight.sensiolabs.com/projects/74030a1e-6b96-4eb0-b34e-cad8cf6b640c)